England rugby union try record progression: Underwood's unchallenged record

-Underwood went on to score thirty more tries for England over a career spanning twelve years and eighty-five matches, eventually setting a mark of forty-nine tries.
-He also scored once for the British Lions, bringing his career total of international tries to fifty.
-Lowe's total of eighteen has been surpassed by a further six players, all playing in an era of many more internationals, and when tries are worth more points relative to other scoring methods and therefore where there is more emphasis on scoring tries.
-Underwood's mark, however, has never been challenged, the next closest for England being Will Greenwood and Ben Cohen on 31 each.
+Underwood went on to score 30 more tries for England over a career spanning 12 years and 85 matches, eventually setting a mark of 49 tries.
+He also scored once for the British Lions, bringing his career total of international tries to 50.
+Lowe's total of 18 has been surpassed by a further six players, all playing in an era of many more internationals, and when tries are worth more points relative to other scoring methods and therefore where there is more emphasis on scoring tries.
+Underwood's mark, however, has never been challenged, the next closest for England being Jonny May on 36.